Dallas Broken Bone Attorneys

 Oblique: When two bones twist over each other, causing a diagonal break, it is considered an oblique break.
 These are most common in car accidents.

-Comminuted fracture: If the bone is broken completely, such as with crush injuries, then it is comminuted.
-This kind of injury may require amputation, as it may be impossible to completely reset the bone and heal properly.
+Comminuted fracture: If the bone is broken in several pieces, such as with crush injuries, then it is comminuted.
+This kind of injury may require amputation, as it may be impossible to completely reset the bone and heal it properly.

-Bones are meant to help us hold our shape and support our bodies.
-As such, they are made to be able to withstand large amounts of force.
+Bones help us hold our shape and support our bodies.
+As such, they are made to withstand large amounts of force.
 They are not unbreakable, however.
-If the body is hit with enough impact, it can very easily lead to a serious break.
-We at the Lenahan Law Firm have worked with many clients who suffered debilitating bone breaks as a result of an accident.
-Some of the most common ways bone breaks, in our experience, are:
+If the body is hit with enough impact, it can very easily fracture bones.
+There are many ways that a severe orthopedic injury can occur.
+Some of the most common ones are:

 - Car accidents

 - Motorcycle accidents